 Improve patient outcomes

-A lack of communication amongst healthcare providers has been linked to unsatisfactory consequences.
+A lack of communication amongst care providers has been linked to unsatisfactory consequences.
 We know that, in Paul’s case, the main breakdown in communication occurred when he was prescribed the incorrect dosage of his new medication.
 Several smaller breakdowns also occurred during his visit.
 He experienced long wait times and had to repeat his medical history to several different staff members.

 When ineffective workplace communication causes a communication breakdown between providers, it is far more likely that patients will receive inadequate treatment.
 Whether this means prescribing the wrong dosage of medication, running incorrect or duplicate tests, or relaying the wrong advice, patients are suffering.